Kevin Trudeau: Media interviews

 Trudeau has been interviewed by CNN's Paula Zahn, Matt Lauer of NBC's Today Show, and Harry Smith of CBS's The Early Show.
 Trudeau was also the subject of investigative reports done by Inside Edition, ABC's 20/20 and Dateline NBC.
 The 20/20 segment highlighted a Nightline interview with Jake Tapper in which Trudeau misrepresented the money he was forced to pay to the government, the charges filed against him and the reason the government did not follow through with charges, and claiming ignorance when the claims made in his book were called false by Tapper.

 Infomercials

 At one time, Trudeau was a prolific producer of infomercials.
 He consented to an FTC ban applying to everything except publications that the FTC concluded would infringe upon his First Amendment rights.
 All of his subsequent infomercials advertised his books, Natural Cures "They" Don't Want You To Know About and The Weight Loss Cure.
 Notable co-hosts included Leigh Valentine (former wife of televangelist Robert Tilton) and the late Tammy Faye Messner (the former Tammy Faye Bakker).

-In 2010, he directed the infomercial/film Investigating Free Money, which aired on Fox through the platform U.S. Farm Report.
+In 2010, he directed the infomercial/film Investigating Free Money, that featured Misha Dibono and Tyrone Evans Clark, which aired on Fox through the platform U.S. Farm Report.